 Forest Infrastructure

-This is an old version of the page Date published: 27 September, 2023 Date superseded: 28 November, 2023
+Date published: 7 October, 2024

-For recent changes to this guidance, please see the bottom of the page.
+For recent changes to this guidance, please see the bottom of the page .

 Table of Contents

 Aim

 Grant support

 Application eligibility criteria

 Other eligibility criteria

 Associated permissions and approvals

 Supporting information

 Scoring criteria

 How to claim

 Technical guidance

 Recent changes

 Previous versions

 Download guidance

 Aim

 This option has two distinct aims.

-- 1. To provide support for new access infrastructure that will bring small scale, undermanaged or inaccessible existing woodlands back into active management so as to: - improve the economic value of forest and woodland through timber production - increase the area of woodland in Scotland that is in sustainable management - · improve the environmental and social benefits of woodland Under this aim, this option is limited to existing woodlands of up to 50 hectares in size.
+- 1. To provide support for new access infrastructure that will bring small scale, undermanaged or inaccessible existing woodlands back into active management so as to: - improve the economic value of forest and woodland through timber production - increase the area of woodland in Scotland that is in sustainable management - improve the environmental and social benefits of woodland Under this aim, this option is limited to existing woodlands of up to 50 hectares in size.
 Woodlands over 50ha which include areas of native woodland (as shown on the Native Woodland Survey of Scotland) not producing timber may be eligible as long as the productive woodland area is less than 50ha.
 2. To provide support for new access infrastructure to new woodlands as part of the Sheep and Trees initiative.
 This initiative is aimed at raising awareness of the many opportunities woodland can bring to land managers.
 This option, as part of the Sheep and Trees grant package, is only available for upland livestock farmers when creating between 10ha and 50ha of productive conifer woodland.
 Grant support Grant support is available for a number of capital grant operations associated with new forest infrastructure.
 1. Existing woodland The capital grant operations available are:

-Capital grant operation Payment rate Allowances Construction of Forest Road £25.80 per linear metre Up to a maximum of 1,500 metres/ application Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre Construction of Bell-mouth Junction £32.40 per square metre 2.
+Capital grant operation Payment rate Allowances Construction of Forest Road £25.80 per linear metre Up to a maximum of 1,500 metres/application Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre Bell-mouth Junction £32.40 per square metre 2.
 Sheep and Trees The capital grant operations available are:

 Capital grant operation Payment rate Allowances Construction of Forest Road £25.80 per linear meter Up to 30 metres/ha of woodland creation (cap of 1,500 metres/application) Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre Application eligibility criteria For the Sheep and Trees grant package, you must be an upland livestock farmer with sheep being a key part of the farm.
-Land within the CSGN area is eligible for either the Central Scotland Green Network (CSGN) contribution or the forest infrastructure grant but not both grants.
 Your application and proposed work must comply with the UK Forestry Standard.
 You must have an approved Forest Plan for woodland areas of 100 hectares or more, unless in exceptional circumstances a Management Plan is deemed suitable.
 You must conclude any relevant requirements such as Environmental Impact Assessment (EIA) or prior notification before submitting your application - see Associated permissions and approvals section below.
 Land ownership You must own or lease the land.